 With these features, you must be mindful of the user context in which the component is run.
-The user context must allow for the downloading of files from the Internet, writing to the SYSVOL share, and creating, importing, and linking GPOs.
+The user context must allow for the downloading of files from the internet, writing to the SYSVOL share, and creating, importing, and linking GPOs.
 By default, a quick job or a scheduled job that has not been configured to run in the logged-in user context will always run in the NT AUTHORITY\SYSTEM user context.
-Refer to Quick jobs - New UI and Scheduled jobs - New UI.
+Refer to Quick jobs and Scheduled jobs.

-If any of your domains have been configured not to allow the local SYSTEM user account for the DC to download files from the internet, write to the SYSVOL share, or create, modify, or link GPOs (this is not the default behavior of a DC, but can be configured as such), then once you download the component from the ComStore:
+If any of your domains have been configured not to allow the LocalSystem user account for the DC to download files from the internet, write to the SYSVOL share, or create, modify, or link GPOs (this is not the default behavior of a DC, but can be configured as such), then once you download the component from the ComStore, follow these steps:

-For each site where this is the case, navigate to Settings > Credentials > Edit to configure the credentials for a user account that has appropriate privileges (this will normally be a user with membership of the Domain Admins group).
-Refer to Credentials.
+- For each site where this is the case, configure the credentials for a user account that has appropriate privileges (this will normally be a user with membership of the Domain Admins group).
+Refer to Component credentials.

-NOTE If the component is configured to run using site credentials but is run on a DC within a site in which the credentials have not been configured, it will revert to run as NT AUTHORITY\SYSTEM.
-Therefore, you only need to add site credentials to those sites where the DC SYSTEM account does not have the appropriate privileges required to run the component.
+NOTE If the component is configured to run using site credentials (component credentials) but is run on a DC within a site in which the credentials have not been configured, it will revert to run as NT AUTHORITY\SYSTEM.
+Therefore, you only need to add site credentials (component credentials) to those sites where the DC SYSTEM account does not have the appropriate privileges required to run the component.

 NOTE You can confirm the user context the component was run under in the StdOut when the job completes.